-The influence of temperature on the charge speed depends on each car model.
+The influence of temperature on the charge speed depends on each vehicle model.
 Some models are equipped with thermal management for the battery.
-In that way the battery can be cooled or heated depending on the circumstances.
+In this way the battery can be cooled or heated depending on the circumstances.
 The effect of temperature is much less and the charge speed will continue to be optimal.